ranvikhalar/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 Your 5-10 question survey:
 ```
 1. Which hourly pay rate category do you fall into? (less than $40000, Between $40000 & $50000, Between $50000 & $60000, over $60000)
+2. What was your previous job title and industry?
+Write your answer
+3. How many years of total work experience do you have?
+(0-1 years, 2-5 years, 6-10 years, 10+ years)
+4. Why did you leave your previous job?"
+(Multiple choice: Career growth, Low pay, Poor management, Job dissatisfaction)
-2. How satisfied are you with your current pay rate?
+5. How satisfied are you with your working hours?
 (Not satisfied, Somewhat Satisfied, Very Satisfied)
-3. How satisfied are you with the recognition and appreciation you receive at work?
-(Not satisfied, Somewhat Satisfied, Very Satisfied)
-4. How satisfied are you with your working hours?
-(Not satisfied, Somewhat Satisfied, Very Satisfied)
-5. Do you feel that your job is secure?
-(Yes, No)
 6. Do you feel that your workload is fair based on your hourly rate?
 (Yes, No)
 7. How satisfied are you with the work environment & culture?
 (Not satisfied, Somewhat Satisfied, Very Satisfied)
 8. How satisfied are you with the compensation & benefits?
 (Not satisfied, Somewhat Satisfied, Very Satisfied)